 Types of Air Conditioners for New Apartments

-PTAC units are easy to install, user-friendly, and very ideal for apartments or condominiums.
+A packaged terminal air conditioner (PTAC) is a self-contained cooling and heating unit that houses all components in one casing.
+They are easy to install, user-friendly, and very ideal for apartments or condominiums.
 They also offer heat to provide year-round comfort — an added bonus for these inexpensive and practical air conditioning systems.

 For apartment complexes and condominium buildings, PTAC units can be an ideal alternative to central air conditioning.
 They are relatively inexpensive, so it’s not uncommon for management companies to keep some spare units on hand for whenever a replacement is needed.
 This also works in favor of the tenants, as they won’t have to wait long to get a new AC installed.